Start/Evaluate

 Possibility 11: laborious

-Some things are not complex, they are mastered but they are big, they involve more dedication and are not subject to automation, and so they can be called difficult.
+Some things are not complex, they can be mastered but they are big, they involve more dedication and are not subject to automation, and so they can be called difficult.
 The essence of the meaning for "difficult" in these cases is that it is laborious.

 Difficult (11): Laborious

-Below is a quick summary of the possibilities presented for the meaning of the concept of difficult.
+Below is a quick hierarchical view of the possibilities presented for the meaning of the concept of difficult.

 Enriching

 The notion of "difficult", therefore, is totally and fully relative.
 In the case of things we do with our bare hands, relative to our strength and dexterity.
 In other cases, it will be relative to the resources that we have or can get.
-And this notion is also subjective, it depends on the meaning we have for the concept, which usually has one or more reference experiences.
+And this notion is also subjective, it depends on the meaning we have for the concept, which usually has one or more experiences as references.

 One advantage of having a richer meaning for a concept is that it increases the possibilities of response – inspiration for what to do about it – when something fits the concept.
 Some possibilities: